PaperMC/docs/docs/velocity/dev/getting-started/api-basics.md

 ---
 slug: /dev/api-basics
-description: The basics of the Velocity API explained by us, Velocity.
+description: How to get started with the Velocity API.
 ---

 # Velocity Plugin Basics